 When a woman lives longer, she needs more money.
 There are many associated costs with growing older and living longer including potential healthcare and living expenses.
-As a result of living longer, women are more likely to outlive their expenses.
+As a result of living longer, women are more likely to outlive their money and savings.

 The COVID-19 pandemic has had a disproportionately negative impact on women than on men when it comes to job security.
-Data released back in December 2020 revealed that women had lost 156,000 jobs in December while men gained 16,000.
+Data released in 2020 revealed that women had lost 156,000 jobs in December 2020 while men gained 16,000.

 Women may face extra challenges to achieve financial security, but there are plenty of things they can do to combat these challenges.

 Here are a few things women can do:

 1. Start saving!
 And if you already have started saving, save more.